pakkaponwattanawaha/GuildFi-Assignment/README.md

   - Camera Movement
     - scrolling
+     scrolling action will trigger the camera movement in Yc and Zc Axis and when combining with the zooming action ( the orbital target Z-Axis)
     - panning
+    normal panning of `<orbitalCamera>` moveing mouse in x and y direction will move the component in Xc and Yc which is not always paraellel with the Terrain Plane.
+So, we need the camera restriction logic.
   - Camera Restriction
   for camera restriction we will defined the restriction boundary cube to limit camera movement When the camera collide with the boundary the position Xp, Yp, Zp will be set to the boundary